Following tickets, assets, resources, and people in Smart IT

 You can view and access the Updates feed on the Universal client (UC) desktop, Google Android and Apple iOS devices.

-On the Updates feed, you can search by the contents of the ticket.
+On the Updates feed, you can select the title or ID of the ticket or resource to open and view details of the update.
 You can open the asset to see the scheduled outage.